 - A mechanic

 Several factors determine whether your auto accident claim will proceed to trial.
-Despite the fact that many auto accident cases are resolved outside of court through negotiation and other forms of ADR, some cases do go to trial.
-A few of the following elements could determine whether your case proceeds to trial:
+Despite the fact that many auto accident cases are resolved outside of court through negotiation and other forms of alternative dispute resolution (ADR), some cases do go to trial.

-- Liability dispute: Your case may be more likely to proceed to trial if there is a disagreement over who was responsible for the accident.
-A trial may be required in order for a judge or jury to determine fault if the parties involved in the accident are unable to agree on who is to blame.
+- Liability dispute – Your case may be more likely to proceed to trial if there is a disagreement over who was responsible for the accident.
+If the parties involved in the accident are unable to agree on who is to blame, a trial may be required for a judge or jury to determine fault.

-- Injury severity: Your injury severity may have an effect on whether you will go to trial.
-It could be more difficult to achieve a fair settlement outside of court if you suffered serious injuries that call for considerable medical care, rehabilitation, or long-term impairment.
-To obtain the compensation you are entitled to in such circumstances, a trial may be necessary.
+- Injury severity – Your injury severity may affect whether you will go to trial, and it could be more difficult to achieve a fair settlement outside of court if you suffered serious injuries that call for considerable medical care, rehabilitation, or long-term impairment.
+A trial may be necessary to obtain the compensation you are entitled to in such circumstances.

 Understanding Michigan’s No-Fault Insurance